A topological mechanism for robust and efficient global oscillations in biological networks: Topological model for emergent oscillations

 \section{Topological model for emergent oscillations}

 We consider discrete stochastic processes that operate in a two-dimensional configuration space.
 The state of the system is completely specified by three variables $(x,y)_s$.
 The ``external'' variables $x$ and $y$ are independent dynamical variables.
-Based on the widespread presence of non-equilibrium cycles in biological systems \cite{hopfield1974kinetic, samoilov2005stochastic}, we propose that the ``external'' transitions modifying these variables form reaction cycles with transition rates $\gamma_{ex}$ and slower reverse rates $\gamma_{ex}'\ll \gamma_{ex}$ (black solid arrows), as shown in Fig. \ref{plt_model}a.
-For the KaiABC system, $x$ and $y$ correspond to the number of phosphorylated T and S sites, two residues that can independently phosphorylate on each monomer of the hexameric KaiC molecule \cite{nishiwaki2004role, pattanayek2004visualizing}.
-Phosphorylation of these two sites are represented by orange and pink circles in Fig. \ref{plt_model}, respectively.
-In our model, we only keep track of the number of T and S phosphorylated monomers, while the specific location of each monomer does not matter.
+Based on the widespread presence of non-equilibrium cycles in biological systems \cite{hopfield1974kinetic, samoilov2005stochastic,brettschneider2010sequestration}, we propose that the ``external'' transitions modifying these variables form reaction cycles.
+The external processes have transition rates $\gamma_{\text{ex}}$ and slower reverse rates $\gamma_{\text{ex}}'\ll \gamma_{\text{ex}}$ (black solid arrows), as shown in Fig. \ref{plt_model}a.
+In the KaiABC system, $x$ and $y$ represent the number of phosphorylated T- and S-sites respectively.
+T and S are two residues on each monomer of the hexameric KaiC molecule \cite{nishiwaki2004role}, where T phosphorylation is denoted with orange spheres and S phosphorylation with pink spheres in Fig. \ref{plt_model}a.
+Hence, phosphorylation occurs in the left and top arrows of the cycle in Fig. \ref{plt_model}a, and dephosphorylation in the remaining right and bottom arrows -- this four-state motif contains two futile cycles \cite{hopfield1974kinetic, samoilov2005stochastic}.